The following blog post is a guest post by Alex Birkett of ConversionXL.

 Read more: Running a comparative usability test

 But, never take these guidelines as a straight up replacement for A/B testing.
 Who knows what will work with your audience?
-That’s why we A/B test.
+That’s why we A/B test our websites and our mobile apps.
 These are suggestions, and they may provide further support for a hypothesis, but you should still test it.

 Questions?
 Fire away and we’ll do our best to provide full answers.